 It seems I got a little overly ambitious last month; February really was too short a month to get to everything I was hoping to post, and I do apologize for that!
 Having a pretty nasty flu didn’t help (fortunately, I’m over it).
 But don’t fret: the TJ’s 101, broccoli recipes, and first product review will make their way into March’s postings, along with some other great surprises.
 Here are some highlights of what’s to come this month, as well as some updates:

-~ There have been a couple changes to my site, the biggest one being the domain name!
-Poor Girl Eats Well is now officially http://www.poorgirleatswell.com/.
-If you haven’t changed your bookmarks yet, no worries; http://poorgirleatswell.blosgspot.com will redirect you to the new site.
-Just update them when you can!
+~ There have been a couple of changes to my site, the biggest one being the domain name!
+Poor Girl Eats Well is now officially https://www.poorgirleatswell.com/.

 ~ I know many of you follow PGEW.com through Blogger, but there are many out there who are not part of this community.
 I’ve now made it possible for all loyal readers to subscribe to PGEW.com via email so you never miss a recipe or tip!
 Simply enter your email address in the small form to the left, make sure to answer the confirmation email, and you’ll start getting your PGEW emails with the next new post.
 NOTE: Please let me know if the feed doesn’t work this way!
 Some folks were having issues with it and I want to make sure it works for everyone.
 Thanks!